Sergioarg/learnjava/NOTES.md

 ### Java JSON Data Binding

 1. Data binding is the process of converting JSON data to a JAVA POJO. - This use the Jackson library behind the scenes
 > POJO: Plain Old Java Object

+### Anti-Patterns in REST API
+- Don't include actions in the endpoint `/api/employeeList`.